-The Royal Hospital for Women has launched a program that provides a hospital-in-the-home (HITH) model of care for parents to care for their babies at home, whilst gradually progressing from nasogastric tube feeds to all suck feeds at either the breast or bottle.
-This program allows babies to start integrating with family life, and reduces the stress of the hospital environment experienced by you, the parents.
-You will be trained to tube feed your baby safely at home before leaving the hospital.
-The HITH nurse will continue to work with you, guide you with your baby's care and continue to follow up daily until your baby is ready to be fully discharged from the supervision of the RHW Newborn Care Centre.
+The Royal Hospital for Women is providing a program that offers a hospital-in-the-home (HITH) model of care.
+The program supports you to care for your baby at home to progress from nasogastric tube feeds to all suck feeds of either breast or bottle.
+HITH allows you to build family life and reduce the stress of the hospital environment experienced by you and your baby.
+You will be trained to use the nasogastric tube safely at home before leaving the hospital.
+The HITH nurse will continue to guide you with your baby's care and follow up your progress daily until your baby is ready to be discharged from the care of the RHW Newborn Care Centre.